SherryYXH/SiriusMindShare_StoreFrontImage_Neurons/README.md

 - Feature Analysis: Interpreting key contributors to model decisions.

 ### Expected Outcomes
-1. Validation of model effectiveness in predicting neuron improvement suggestions.
+- Validation of model effectiveness in predicting neuron improvement suggestions.
-2. Identification of the best-performing model based on evaluation metrics.
+- Validation of model effectiveness in predicting neuron improvement suggestions.Identification of the best-performing model based on evaluation metrics.
-3. Insights into how image aesthetics and attention-based factors influence prediction accuracy.
+- Validation of model effectiveness in predicting neuron improvement suggestions.Insights into how image aesthetics and attention-based factors influence prediction accuracy.

 By systematically comparing these models, this validation step ensures the reliability of AI-driven recommendations, supporting small businesses in optimizing their storefront designs through data-driven insights.